ychalier/transflow/USAGE.md

-`bwnoise` | Use a random black or white noise image as bitmap `cnoise` | Use a random colored noise image as bitmap `gradient` | Use a random gradient of colors as bitmap
+`bwnoise` | Use a random black or white noise image as bitmap `cnoise` | Use a random colored noise image as bitmap `gradient` | Use a random gradient of colors as bitmap `first` | Use the first frame of the flow input argument as a still bitmap source

 You can also pass an hex color (eg. `#00FF00`) to use a specific uniform color image.